atrosekta/rust-electrical-wiki/content/powerstorage.md

 make it worth combining the batteries.
 Otherwise, split the circuit, run Inlines and minimize the Active Usage.

-Now, having said you want to consume as little power as possible to achieve the desired outcome when using a bypass battery backup, there are times when it is worth consuming more for a bit of added security.
-In the next picture, Ive used medium batteries for the demonstration, and they are root combined powering some Auto Turrets.
+Now having said consuming less power when using a bypass backup is more important, there are times when it is worth consuming more for a bit of added security.
+In the next picture, for demonstration only, medium batteries have been root combined to power some Auto Turrets.

 ![](images/power-bus-security-compared-turrets.png)